Family says scalding sauce, cheese from $5 box of pizza gave daughter 2nd-degree burns

 "A $5 box of pizza should NEVER end with a trip to the ER," Dunn concluded.

-11Alive reached out to Little Caesars' cooperate office for a comment, but did not get a response.
+11Alive reached out to Little Caesars' corporate office for a comment, but did not get a response.
 We also went to the Lawrenceville store, but employees there declined to speak about the situation.

-Note: Editor's Note: This story was updated Oct.
-15 to include information that Little Caesars' corporate offices responded to the Dunn family.
+A day after 11Alive story aired, Dunn said they received a voicemail from corporate saying they were aware of the issue, but nothing more.
+The Dunns said they are still looking for a lawyer and do plan to take legal action.